 Gary Bertini and Mahler, both recording and performing at home and abroad, helped me grow into my position on first horn.
 The Chicago Mahler recordings under Solti and the breath taking playing of Herseth and Clevenger were a strong influence.

 Mahler success with Gary Bertini lead to a solo recording opportunity.
 After receiving a compliment for my Mahler playing from our producer I asked him about recording Strauss 2 for CD.
 He tasked me with organizing a conductor, tenor (the Britten Serenade was planned) and a record label.
 That took three days.
 Then it took months of patient persistent asking before the OK finally came through.
-Several individual recording sessions squeezed in between a busy orchestral finally came together in this recording.
+Several individual recording sessions squeezed in between a busy orchestral schedule finally came together in this recording.

 Friedemann Immer kindly introduced me to Nikolaus Harnoncourt and Concentus Musicus Wien.

-The first gig was the B minor Mass from Bach.
+My first gig was the B minor Mass from Bach.
 I used a baroque horn built for me by Joseph Monke in Cologne.

 When it was clear that we were done, Mr Harnoncourt invited me for a talk that lasted two hours.
 He asked many interesting questions, listened intently to my answers as well as listening keenly to my questions and giving considered answers.
 It has remained one of my most cherished memories.